jlabedzki/scheduler/README.md

 - `npm start` will start the api server
 - `npm run error` will start the api server in error mode, use this to test error handling in the project

+Configuring the database:

+- Follow the instructions in the scheduler-api's README file

 ## Dependencies

 Scheduler: